element-hq/element-meta/docs/FTUE.md

 As part of this process they might also need to accept T&C's for identity servers.

+The identifiers to choose have to be available either by obtaining them automatically from IDM or by the user supplying them in a prior step.
+If the user didn't supply certain identifiers, those will be listed but disabled.
+The user can later supply them in their settings and 'manage account' views, respectively.
+Furthermore, the user can change the available identifiers for user discovery at any point in time.

 ### Homeserver settings to consider
 - User registration enabled/disabled
 - Restrict user invitations to administrators
 - Allow/disallow users to change user attributes
 - Force user attribute sharing for user discovery
 - Link to external user management registration (see [Registration](#registration))
+- Link to external 'manage account' view
 - MAS registration options (T&Cs, privacy policy, captcha, etc.)